cstoquer/DaisyStuff/README.md

 ### On Windows

+⚠️  *Not tested.
+Need help to figure out if these commands works on Windows*

 - `task build_and_program_dfu` to build and flash the firmware using USB
 - `task build_and_program` to build and flash using a debug probe